hudag/mini_proj_1/Mini_Proj_2Terms.md

       * Template Method - Defines the skeleton of an algorithm as an abstract class, allowing its sub-classes to provide concrete behavior.
       * Visitor - Separates an algorithm from an object structure by moving the hierarchy of methods into one object.
 ## Class
   * A class is a code template for creating objects.
-In python a class is created by the keyword class .
+In python a class is created by the keyword class.
+A bluebring for an object.
   * For example to make a class you would do **class Name:**

+## Object
+  * Objects are the basic run-time entities in an object-oriented system.
+They may represent a person, a place, a bank account, a table of data or any item that the program must handle.
+When a program is executed the objects interact by sending messages to one another.
+They includ eattributes and methods.
+  * For example to make an object you would do **p1 = MyClass()**